dsoprea/GDriveFS/README.txt

 Design goals:

-> Cleanup thread to manage cleanup of aged cache items. x Thread for monitoring changes via "changes" functionality of API.
-(DONE) x Complete stat() implementation.
-(DONE) x Seamlessly work around duplicate-file allowances in Google Drive.
-(DONE) x Seamlessly manage file-type versatility in Google Drive (Google Doc files do not have a particular format).
-(DONE) x Allow for many-to-one references on the files.
+Thread for monitoring changes via "changes" functionality of API.
+(DONE) Complete stat() implementation.
 (DONE)
+Seamlessly work around duplicate-file allowances in Google Drive.
+(DONE) Seamlessly manage file-type versatility in Google Drive (Google Doc files do not have a particular format).
+(DONE)
+Allow for many-to-one references on the files.
+(DONE)

-Also, a design choice of other implementations is to make the user get API keys for Google Drive, and this doesn't sense.
+Also, a design choice of other implementations is to make the user get API keys for Google Drive, and this doesn't make sense.
 Our implementation is built against OAuth 2.0 as a native application.
 You should just have to visit the authorization URL once, plug-in the auth-code, and be done with it.